aoustry/dualACOPFsolver/readme.md

 The ACOPF instances are taken from the library PGLib (https://github.com/power-grid-lib/pglib-opf), which is maintained by the IEEE PES Task Force on Benchmarks for Validation of Emerging Power System Algorithms.

+# Numerical experiments

+Executing the file main.py will run the numerical experiments presented in the paper "The dual ACOPF as a sparse and unconstrained nonsmooth optimization problem".
 ---------------------------------------------------------------------------------------
 Researchers affiliated with